-DSNA - Dripping Springs Trail. is a 2.7 mile out and back trail located near Las Cruces, NM and is rated as moderate.
-The trail is primarily used for hiking and walking and is accessible year-round.
+Dripping Springs Trail is a 2.7 mile moderately trafficked out and back trail located near Las Cruces, NM that features beautiful wild flowers and is rated as moderate.
+The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.

 Hike thru Desert Valley to Dripping Springs waterfall.
 NO PETS ALLOWED.
 From the front of the Visitors Center head left to the Dripping Springs Trail Head.
 Follow the Dripping Springs Trail to the 3/4 mile point, where you will meet the junction of the Crawford Trail.
 Take the right fork, stay on to the Dripping SpringsTrail.
 At about 1.3 miles you will find a fork in the trail.
 Take the right fork.
 Keep right at the next junction.
 You will come to the old Boyd Sanitarium in 0.1 miles.
 When looking at the dining hall, search for a rock stairway on the left side.
 Follow the stairway up and left to the waterfall above the area.
 You must return down that same path.
 Return to the last junction and go right.
 300 feet further on the trail will bring you to the Van Patten Mountain Camp.
 After exploring the camp, continue around the loop trail to the main trail and return to the visitor's center.